 Boomers and older customers tend to be more holistic in perceptions and thinking.
 They tend to be better at seeing “the big picture” – to be more holistic in their thinking, because of more right brain activity in their mental processes.
 The right brain sees reality in terms of relationships.
 The identity of parties to a relationship is dependent on the relationship.
 To the right brain, nothing has meaning outside a relationship.
 The left-brain, in contrast, sees reality as a mosaic of isolated pieces in which each piece has a distinctly autonomous identity.
 While the right brain “sees the forest”, the left brain “sees the trees”.

-Given the right brain’s view of reality as a web work of relationships versus the left-brain’s view of reality as so many independent pieces an interesting idea emerges from the fact that the adult median age is now 45.
+Given the right brain’s view of reality as a web work of relationships versus the left-brain’s view of reality as so many independent pieces an interesting idea emerges from the fact that the adult median age is now over 50.
 This means the majority of adults are in the time of life when mental activities are increasingly subject to the right brain’s relationships-based view of reality.
 That suggests that all the supposedly new ideas in marketing that can be lumped under the term “relationship marketing” originated not in academe or business, but in the collective mind of customers.